-Individuals who use screen readers are able to browse all links in a document to determine the content.
-To avoid confusion, avoid generic link display text such as "click here" or "more info."
+Screen reader users can browse all links in a document to determine the content.
+To avoid confusion, don’t use generic link display text such as "click here" or "more info."
 When multiple links use the same link display text, a user has no way of differentiating between them.

 Use tables to present information and not as a method of controlling the layout and alignment of information in your document.
-Use column and/or row headers to provide proper table structure for users of screen readers to properly access the table information.
+Use column and/or row headers to provide proper table structure for screen reader users to properly access the table information.

-Use the list creation tool in the Home tab of the Word ribbon to create numbered or bulleted lists in documents.
+Use the built-in icons or tools to create numbered or bulleted lists in your documents.
 This is the only way to create lists that are accessible.
-Using the tab key to create indented rows with dashes or numbers may create the visual appearance of a list, but will not be accessible.
+Using the tab key to create indented rows with dashes or numbers may create the visual appearance of a list, but it will not be accessible.

 Use of the tab key or spacebar can create the appearance of columns in a document.
 However, this approach can create problems with the reading order of content accessed by a screen reader.
-Use the Columns tool in the Layout tab of the ribbon to create accessible columns.
+Use the built-in icons or tools for columns to create accessible columns.